siv-org/siv/src/spec/siv-spec.md

 The SIV Admin software provides both a simple Point-and-Click Ballot Designer interface, as well as a machine-readable JSON Schema interface for advanced editing.

+Every ballot item should have a unique key, such as "president", "governor", "mayor", "proposition_3".

 SIV is fully compatible with alternative voting methods such as Ranked Choice Voting and Approval Voting, and can prevent Voters from accidentally invalidating their ballot.

 ### c.
 Register Verifying Observers